-Figure 4.2 - SysML Extension of UML
+Figure 4-2: SysML Extension of UMLFigure

-Figure 4.3 - SysML Package Structure
+Figure 4-3: SysML Package Structure

 As previously stated, the design approach for SysML is to reuse a subset of UML and create extensions to support the specific concepts needed to satisfy the requirements in the UML for SE RFP.
-The SysML package structure shown in Figure 4.3 contains a set of packages that correspond to concept areas in SysML that have been extended.
+The SysML package structure shown in Figure 4-2: SysML Extension of UMLFigure contains a set of packages that correspond to concept areas in SysML that have been extended.